Measuring Employee Productivity: Key Steps And Best Practices

 1. Define Clear Goals: Establish specific, measurable, achievable, relevant, and time-bound (SMART) goals for employees to work toward.

-2. Select Appropriate Metrics: Choose productivity metrics that align with the nature of the work and the objectives of the organization.
+2. Select Appropriate Metrics: Choose productivity metrics that align with the nature of the work and the organization’s objectives.

 3. Use Technology Wisely: Leverage productivity tracking tools and software to automate data collection and analysis.